-Rachel Clark, Therapeutic Counsellor, Dip.
-Counselling, MBACP
+Rachel Clark, Person-centred Counsellor, MBACP (Accredited)

 How can counselling help?

-I'm Rachel, a qualified counsellor and registered member of the British Association of Counselling and Psychotherapy (BACP), working with children, young people and adults across Lincolnshire.
+I'm Rachel, a qualified counsellor and accredited member of the British Association of Counselling and Psychotherapy (BACP), working with children, young people and adults across Lincolnshire.
 As a person-centred counsellor, my approach is open; my aim is to provide a relaxed, welcoming and safe space to talk and explore your thoughts and feelings.

 I want you to feel supported and valued and accepted without judgement: but most importantly I want you to feel that your voice is truly heard.
 Of course, sometimes its hard to find that voice, especially with someone you've never met before.

 These sessions are yours: it might be that you are at ease talking... so we'll talk.
 Or you may prefer to express thoughts and feelings through drawing or through play... in which case we'll grab the pens, paper or the Jenga game and we'll explore your feelings that way.